bekkopen/databasekurs/neo4j/README.md

 ![Datamodel](images/datamodell.png)

-Check out the [cypher Cheat sheet](http://neo4j.com/docs/2.1/cypher-refcard/) or look in [the the official docs](http://neo4j.com/docs/stable/cypher-query-lang.html) for syntaxes.
+Check out the [cypher cheat-sheet](http://neo4j.com/docs/2.1/cypher-refcard/) or look in [the the official docs](http://neo4j.com/docs/stable/cypher-query-lang.html) for syntaxes.

 If you are having trouble figuring out what the query should look like, it might help to get a pen and some paper and draw the graph you are looking for.